ethanmarcano/python-sophmoreproject/README.md

 # python sophmoreproject
- A small project created in sophmore year.
-Comes with journal to detail decision making and progress.
+ A small project created in my sophmore year of college for my Python Scripting class.
+It comes with a journal that details my decision making and progress throughout the semester.
+Contains work with pandas, numpy, api implementation, and jupyter notebooks.
+Utilizes the Stocker tool as the meat of the project.
+I do not claim the Stocker tool as my own.